Alejogb1/job-board/blog-data/why-am-i-getting-an-icloud-key-value-storage-sign-in-error-after-changing-the-team-id.md

 id: "why-am-i-getting-an-icloud-key-value-storage-sign-in-error-after-changing-the-team-id"
 ---

-alright, so you've swapped your team id and now icloud key-value storage is throwing a tantrum. yeah, been there, messed that up myself more times than i care to count. it's a classic, really. let me unpack what's likely happening and what you can do about it.
+, so you've swapped your team id and now icloud key-value storage is throwing a tantrum. yeah, been there, messed that up myself more times than i care to count. it's a classic, really. let me unpack what's likely happening and what you can do about it.

 basically, icloud key-value storage, or kvstore as many of us call it, isn't just some magic bucket in the cloud. it's heavily tied to your app's identity, and that identity, among other things, includes the team id. when you change that team id, you’re essentially changing the fingerprint of your app in apple's eyes. think of it as moving your house to a new neighborhood. the mailman can't just deliver your mail if the address has changed. same principle here.